-Note: If you apply more than 9.0VDC to the engine at start-up the engine will not move.
+NOTE: If you apply more than 9.0VDC to the engine at start-up the engine will not move.
 This is normal.
 We refer to this as "Anti-Jackrabbit" and this feature prevents your model from taking off at high track voltages.
 Simply lower the track voltage down below 9.0VDC and then back up to get your engine moving.
 This applies only when you start up your engine.
-This feature can be toggled off (see page 34).